dlveach/tts-mercurial/README.md

 TODO:
   - Auto place Arcanas in player area.
-  - More robust player checks in drop area, avoid player mistakes.
+  - Better way to do player checks in drop area.

 IDEAS:
   - Spell power tracking.
 Could be an interesting algorithm excercise.